sitecrafting/mapbox-places-ui/README.md

 />
 ```

-Note that react-autosuggest already wraps this in a `<li>` element.
+Note that react-autosuggest already wraps this in an `<li>` element.

 ### geocodeQueryOptions